ThReinecke/dutch_vocabulary/README.md

    - Terraform (Tested with Terraform 1.10.3)
    - AWS CLI (Tested with 2.15.58)

+   (If you would like to contribute, you also need the packages in the requirements.txt file installed as well as tflint: https://github.com/terraform-linters/tflint)

 2. **Permissions:**
    Your AWS CLI user must have the appropriate permissions to deploy the resources.
 Refer to the Terraform files and apply the principle of least privilege.

 3. **Amazon SES Verified Email:**
    You need a verified email address in Amazon SES.
 This email must match the one used in the project.
    Reference: [Verifying Email Addresses in Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#verify-email-addresses-procedure).

 4. **Optional:**
    You can zip the Lambda deployment package manually if you like:
    - Use the provided `setup.sh` script or follow the steps in the script manually (might need small modifications if on Mac/Linux)
    - Alternatively, use the pre-zipped package: `deployment_package.zip`.

 ### Deployment Steps